nerdofmouth/agency-stack/pre_installation_report.md

 ✅ System updates: apt update ran within the last week ✅ Hostname: Configured (9f8bdc63f045)
 ⚠️ Timezone: Not configured
-⚠️ Traefik: Not installed - required for dashboard access
+❌ Dashboard: Not installed
+❌ Dashboard: Not accessible at https://agency.local/dashboard

 ## Summary
 - Critical Issues: 0
-- Warnings: 6
+- Warnings: 8

 ⚠️ **Warnings detected that should be addressed for optimal operation.**
 Consider resolving these issues before proceeding with installation.